 A number of frequently-asked questions are answered in the FAQ, though that is no longer maintained.

-The current version of bash is bash-4.4.
+The current version of bash is bash-5.2.
 (GPG signature).

 A downloadable tar file of the current version with all official patches applied is available from the GNU git repository; the full tree is here.

-A snapshot of the current development sources (generally updated weekly), is also available from the GNU git bash devel branch.
+A snapshot of the current development sources (generally updated weekly or more often), is available from the GNU git bash devel branch.

 See the README file for more information.

 The NEWS file tersely lists the new features in bash-5.2; a full set of changes is available in CHANGES.

 The current version of bash is available from ftp.cwru.edu and from the master GNU ftp site and its many mirrors.
 The CWRU FTP site works best if your client supports Extended Passive (EPSV) mode.
 This distribution file includes formatted copies of the documentation.